Peter B. Lawrence

-Peter B. Lawrence (Pete Lawrence) is a British amateur astronomer best known for being a presenter on the BBC's The Sky at Night.
-He is also well known for his high resolution images of the Sun, Moon and planets and specialises in taking images of time-limited phenomena such as eclipses and the aurora.
+Peter B. Lawrence is a British amateur astronomer.
+Since 2004, he has been a presenter on the BBC's The Sky at Night.
+He makes high resolution images of the Sun, Moon and planets, and takes images of time-limited phenomena such as eclipses and the aurora.

 Biography

 Lawrence first became interested in astronomy when he was a small boy, around the time of the Apollo Moon landings.
-His parents bought him a small 40mm refractor telescope and very soon, after hunting down the planet Saturn with it, he was hooked.
+His parents bought him a 40mm refractor telescope and very soon, after hunting down the planet Saturn with it, he was hooked.
 He used a copy of the Times Night Sky to locate Saturn and now supplies the monthly chart for the same guide.